ave-audio/ave-mixer-remote-control/README.md

 - The system allows real-time adjustments, meaning changes made via the UI immediately affect the mixer settings.
 - Ensure that the **USB to RS232 converter** is correctly plugged into the Raspberry Pi 4B and that the DB9 connector is securely attached to the Andante mixer’s serial port.

+## License

+This application is the property of AVE GmbH and all rights are reserved.
+Unauthorized copying, modification, or distribution of this software is strictly prohibited.
+Contact

+For any questions or suggestions, please open an issue on GitHub or contact us at info@ave-stuttgart.de.

+## Manufacturer

+**AVE GmbH**
+Gustav-Rau-Str.
+6
+74321 - Bietigheim-Bissingen
+Deutschland
+Tel.: +49 7142-78879-0
+Fax: +49 7142-78879-18
+Email: info@ave-stuttgart.de

+**All rights reserved 2024.**

 ---

 This manual provides the necessary steps to connect and control the AVE Digital Mixer Andante V2.0 remotely via a browser.
 For any further technical issues, consult the Node-RED flow details or system administrator.